Agarwood (Oud or Oudh) is known as the Wood of God as it has so much to offer from religious practices to healthy lives.

 1) Constipation relief: Laxative effect from ethanol extract of agarwood leaves (EEA) and Genkwanin Glycosides (C27H30O14) .
 Unlike many so called "slim tea", where diarrhoea is a big concern, the agarwood leaves' properties do not trigger this bowel movement (i.e without inducing diarrhoea) (Mamoru Kakino, Gifu Pharmaceutical University).

 2) Better, deeper sleep: Terpenoids with sedative and anxiolytic effects found in our agarwood leaves would relax your body and calm your mind (Mamoru Kakino, Gifu Pharmaceutical University).
 Agarwood leaves contains no caffeine as it is a herbal infusion and its unique substance will help you sleep better, an effective insomnia treatment

 3) Decrease cholesterol level and body cleansing: Polyphenol is another substance in our leaves, known for reducing the absorption of cholesterol in your body.(J Nutr Sci Vitaminol (Tokyo).)

 Our agarwood tea, trading as Evergreen Forest, is a well-known brand in Vietnam which is hand-picked and processed from young agarwood leaves which contain full nutrition made its premium benefit, has been exporting to Japan, China and US, offering you a better sleep.

 Our tea after 2 mins brew:

 YumiZuhanis (2016) summarised the benefit of agarwood leaf with its pharmaceutical activities of the compounds:

-Agarwood incenses could be used to create not only a sacred ambiance but also a memorable experience.
+Agarwood incenses could be used to create not only a sacred ambience but also a memorable experience.

-Light it in a lounge room to start your conversation, air purification, mediation or just give live to your room .
+Light it in a lounge room to start your conversation, air purification, meditation or just give life to your room.